 Address: 500 South Capitol Ave., Indianapolis, IN 46225

-Indianapolis, Indiana, is home to more than a few famous sports teams and facilities.
-This includes the Lucas Oil Stadium, home of the Indianapolis Colts.
-In addition to game-day activities, visitors can also visit the field for a behind-the-scenes tour.
+Indianapolis is home to more than a few famous sports teams and facilities.
+This includes Lucas Oil Stadium, home of the Indianapolis Colts.
+Along with catching a game, visitors can check out the field on a behind-the-scenes tour.

-Public tours usually last about 75 minutes and provide access to an NFL locker room, the press box, the field, and other areas normally off-limits to the public.
-Special private tours can also be scheduled in advance for an additional fee.
+Public tours last about 75 minutes and bring fans to the Indianapolis Colts locker room.
+Other otherwise off-limits stops include the press box and playing field.
+Special private tours can be scheduled in advance for an additional fee.

-In addition to football, the Lucas Oil Stadium hosts special events for marching bands, band competitions, live concerts, and Supercross.
-Located near the stadium and its events is the amazing restaurant, High Velocity.
-This highly-rated, sports-themed eatery features more than 60 TVs, local beer, and amazingly good food!
+Additionally, Lucas Oil Stadium hosts special events like the U.S. Olympic Team Trials and the Drum Corps international competitions.
+Located near the stadium is the amazing restaurant, High Velocity.
+This sports-themed eatery features 60+ TVs, local beer, and delicious eats.

 16. Gainbridge Fieldhouse